Today I’m answering a question from a past customer of mine wondering about licorice root safety during breastfeeding.

 Because of licorice root’s effect on the adrenal glands, hormones, and blood pressure… it’s not recommended that those with heart issues use licorice root.
 In fact, it’s best that people with serious health issues use herbs in conjunction with a health professional that is willing to work with them and their health in a natural way.

-As far as the research I’ve done on this goes, my take is that yes, licorice root can be taken by nursing mothers, but the mother needs to be aware of the amount she’s taking and how long she’s planning on taking it.
-Not only for her, but because the licorice root can cross into breast milk, and then baby gets some too.
+As far as the research I’ve done on licorice root safety during breastfeeding goes, my take is that yes, licorice root can be taken by nursing mothers, but the mother needs to be aware of the amount she’s taking and how long she’s planning on taking it.
+Not only for her, but because the licorice root can cross into breast milk, and then the baby gets some too.
 I can’t really find any information on why it would be a big no-no for a nursing mother to take it, other than someone wanting to take the safe route.

 Now, I’d love to hear from you.

-What are your thoughts on using licorice?
+What are your thoughts on licorice root safety during breastfeeding?
 Have you used it, and what were your results?
 Have you tried it with your children?
-What are your thoughts about the “it’s okay for babies but not nursing mamas” concept?

 Thanks again and have an amazing week!